My wedding advice collection

 Surround yourself with pros

 Don't settle for some vendor because of their cheap prices without deeply loving their work and personality.
-I'll never say it enough, there's no such thing as a small a wedding day.
-Every wedding IS special, no matter how many guests there is, no matter what your budget is.
-Make a list of your priorities and find some amazing vendors that will help you making the best of your day. #noragrets
+I'll never say it enough, there's no such thing as a small wedding day.
+Every wedding IS special, no matter how many guests there are, no matter what your budget is.
+Make a list of your priorities and find some amazing vendors that will help you make the best of your day. #noragrets

 thread and needle with us and they lived happily ever after.